Request a Speaker using THIS FORM.

 - Challenging the myths of homelessness with the actual realities of homelessness.

 - Promoting, supporting, and facilitating dialogue between housed and homeless Americans to effectively address this growing problem.

 - Building public awareness of homelessness on a local and national level.

 This unique and necessary approach to addressing homelessness establishes a significant platform for those whom homelessness affects directly to talk personally about their experiences while advocating for themselves and others.
 Ultimately, The Faces of Homelessness Speakers’ Bureau seeks to build bridges with the rest of society so that we may work cooperatively to end this disgrace called homelessness.

-If you are interested in bringing the Faces of Homelessness Panel to your school or organization, please fill out a request form for the Washington, DC area or to bring the Bureau to your location outside of the DC-Metro area.
+If you are interested in engaging with one of our talented Speakers' Bureau leaders, please fill out a request form.
 Once NCH receives your event form, a staff member will follow up with you to confirm that we are available at the date and time you have requested.

 - Lesson Plan - Beyond Stigma and Stereotypes: Understanding Homelessness (ADL)

 Click here to request a presentationHave you attended a presentation?
 If so, please let us know what you thought by taking this quick survey.